 One of the most important Georgian historical sites, accessible via a mountain road full of cows impersonating cars.

 Sapara is a monastery complex in Southwestern Georgia, in the Samtskhe-Javakheti region near Akhaltsikhe.
 It is considered one of the most important historical sites in the region, but it is sadly often overlooked.
 Most tourists head straight to the cave city of Vardzia, which I also went to, and disregard Sapara altogether.
-All 3 of them are marked on the map below and as you can see, the Sapara monastery really is close enough that it’s a shame if you don’t visit.
+However, Sapara monastery really is close enough that it’s a shame if you don’t visit it.

 The name Sapara translates to hidden in Georgian, and the monastery is hidden indeed.
 It is situated deep within the mountains and perched on a cliff edge.
 Its orange brown bricks blend perfectly with the surrounding forests and slopes and you almost don’t see it until you drive right up to it.
 Unfortunately Sapara cannot be reached by public transport, so when I visited in 2018, my boyfriend and I hired one of the taxi drivers to take us there.
 The guy was quite a character who immediately adopted us after hearing we came from (former) Yugoslavia.
 He ended up driving us around for two days and kept trying to take care of us in the rather pushy, but friendly Georgian way.